 First Virtual Properties seeks to identify opportunities for predictable and measurable asset appreciation through commercial, agricultural, and residential real estate projects and investments.
 It has established a broad and expanding real estate portfolio throughout the United States and Mexico.

 First Virtual Group manages commercial cattle operations that produce Angus feeder cattle.
-Dearborn Ranch, which ships 1.5 million pounds of premium beef to market per year, also works toward the long-term improvement of its land and preservation of wildlife habitats.
+Dearborn Ranch, which ships over 500,000 pounds of premium beef to market per year, also works toward the long-term improvement of its land and preservation of wildlife habitats.

-Dearborn Ranch is located in Wolf Creek, Montana.
-Annually, the Dearborn raises over 1,900 Black Angus cattle.
+Dearborn Ranch, located in Wolf Creek, Montana, raises over 1,000 Black Angus cattle annually.
 Range fed, the cattle are raised without hormones or antibiotics.
 Dearborn Ranch also supports wildlife native to Montana, including mule deer, whitetail deer, elk, antelope, black bears, grizzly bears, gray wolves, coyotes, badgers, eagles, hawks, wild trout, pheasants, partridges, grouse, chukar, gophers, and rattlesnakes.

 The Thomas and Stacey Siebel Foundation—a nonprofit, public benefit corporation—was established as a private foundation in 1996.
 Its mission is to support projects and organizations that work to improve the quality of life, environment, and education of its community members.